ebalzuweit-AB/database-streaming-poc/README.md

 #### Debezium

-Execute the following HTTP requests to create the source & sink Kafka connectors:
+Execute HTTP requests to create the source & sink Kafka connectors:
 - Create Debezium source connector
-- Create Debezium sink connector
+- Create Debezium sink connector - {TABLE_NAME}

 If successful, you should see the connectors listed in the following places:
 - The response for "List Kafka Connect connectors" request